-Volunteers transforming the lives of children through community programs.
+Volunteers transforming the lives of children and adults through community programs.

 Essential needs are met in our community, and families flourish.

 Ethics – Avoid conflicts of interest.

 Respect – Maintain confidentiality.

 Assistance League, the parent organization of Assistance League of Southern Utah was established in Los Angeles in the early 1890s.
 Assistance League was the first nonprofit, nonpolitical, nonsectarian organization in the west to recognize the potential of volunteers in helping those less fortunate to a better, more meaningful life.
 Annually, Assistance League returns almost $58 million to local communities, assisting 1.6 million people.
 This is made possible by the 22,000+ member volunteers in 120 chapters who contribute 3.5 million service hours.
 Since 1958, more than 4 million children have been assisted.